 Question:

-Hello Dr. Julius, I am a foreign medical graduate in my third year of medical school and I want to apply for a radiology residency after I graduate.
-I wanted to know from your perspective what would make a foreign grad application stand out and prompt you to give them an interview.
+Hello, Dr. Julius.
+I am a foreign medical graduate in my third year of medical school, and I want to apply for a radiology residency after graduation.
+I wanted to know from your perspective what would make a foreign grad application stand out and prompt you to interview them.

 Thank you for taking the time to answer my question!